eiriksm/tripping-octo-nemesis/README.md

 - npm

 ## Settings
 You should look up what business unit you want to book.
+Other settings should be self-explanatory

 ## Run weekly with cron.
 - Edit your crontab (for example with `crontab -e`)
 - Add the following line (used for booking on fridays):
 ```01 08 * * 5 node /path/to/script/index.js > /dev/null```

+## Contribute
+Contributions are welcome, although I would be pleasantly surprised :)

+Remember to run all tests with `make test`

 ## Licence
 WTFPL